joooKiwi/enumeration/README.md

 <details>
 <summary>Parenting enum</summary>

-You can utilize the interface directly when implementing the `enum` directly
+You can use the interface directly when implementing the `enum` directly

 ```java
 import github.io.joookiwi.java.enumerable.Enumerable;